edgelesssys/docs.edgeless.systems/ego/knowledge/limitations.md

 * `os`: `Pipe` and `StartProcess` are unsupported
 * `os/exec`: spawning processes is unsupported

-## cgo: unsupported libc functions
+## cgo: Unsupported libc functions
 Using these functions causes a build, sign, or runtime error.

 * `exec` family